HussainAther/awesome-ethics/README.md

 We can take a look at two of the issues that Singer brings up — abortion and animal rights — to get a sense of what sort of evidence might be taken into consideration with these matters.
 Keep in mind that this is written with the intention of providing a sense of how discussions in applied ethics develop rather than a comprehensive survey of views in each topic.

 ## Normative ethics

+Normative ethics deals very directly with the question of conduct.
+Much of the discipline is dedicated to discovering ethical theories capable of describing what we ought to do.
+But what does ought mean?
+In different contexts, while ought tends to deal with normativity and value, it does not always deal with ethics.
+The oughts that link aesthetics and normativity are not obviously the same as the oughts that we're dealing with here.
+The questions of what oughts exist in normative ethics have a great deal to do with concepts like what is "permissible" or "impermissible," what is "right" or "wrong," or what is "good" and "bad."
+It should be contrasted with how people do act, as well as the moral code of some person or group.
+These are not what normative ethics is about, but rather what genuinely is correct when it comes to how we ought to live our lives.
+For now, we can roughly divide the main theories of this area into three categories, though these are not the only categories: consequentialism, deontology, and virtue theory.
+As noted, there are other theories, and there are even other problems in normative ethics as well, but these three types of theories will be detailed below as well as what we should take from an understanding of the three categories.